Retirement income calculator (portfolio + Social Security)

 Year-one portfolio withdrawal equals your starting balance multiplied by the initial withdrawal rate.
 Each later year, that withdrawal target grows by your spending inflation rate (a simplified “raise your withdrawal by inflation” rule).
 If the portfolio cannot fund the full target, the model withdraws only what remains before growth.

-Social Security grows at the COLA you enter; pensions grow at their own rate; “other income” uses the same inflation series as portfolio withdrawals for simplicity.
-After net withdrawals, the remaining portfolio compounds once per year at your expected return — a coarse calendar-year approximation, not continuous monthly rebalancing.
+Social Security grows at the default 2% annual rate; pensions grow at 0%.
+After net withdrawals, the remaining portfolio compounds once per year at your expected return.

 Industry research on safe starting withdrawal rates changes with markets and assumptions; Morningstar and others publish updated ranges in the high 3% area for balanced portfolios in many recent studies.
 This tool does not pick a “safe” rate for you and is not investment, tax, or legal advice.